-- You are who you say you are; - You meet the requirements for registration with the GOC as body corporate; - You meet our standards for fitness to carry on business; and https://www.optical.org/en/our_work/Registration/index.cfm
+- You are who you say you are;

+- You continue to meet our standards for fitness to practise; and

-• We have your contact details.
+- We have your up to date contact details.

-The retention period for body corporate registrants is from the beginning of January to 31 March each year.
+The retention period for fully qualified registrants is from the beginning of January to 31 March each year.
 You must make your application (and pay the retention fee) by 15 March each year, otherwise you will incur a late application fee.
 Information about GOC fees can be found on our website at: